 Similar to many other Asian capitals, the city has its fair share of dark history, though, through every struggle, the city has thrived to become a thriving megapolis.
 While modernity has dotted the city with skyscrapers, you can still step back from the chaos and enjoy the artisan markets, hidden bars, and indie music.

 - How to Get Around

 After Malaysian people made their way before the Chinese and Spanish.
 In 1521, Spain conquered the Philippines and would rule for the next 300 years.
 By 1898, the Philippines were declared independent.

 Once the Spanish were defeated, the US tried to take control and started a war in the 1800s.
 While the United States didn’t want permanent control, they did want to establish a government and a new educational system.
-The United States had an issue with their rule, and the country was headed towards complete independence.
+The US had an issue with its rule, and the country headed toward complete independence.

 World War II ruined that plan and saw the Philippines invaded by Japan.
 With the end of the war, the country became the Republic of the Philippines and started working towards a better future.
 While some presidents were better than others, the Philippines has come a long way and has secured its status as a developing country.

 Even with a troubled history, the Filipino people are carefree, happy, and inviting.
 Tourists will be welcomed with a smile and encouraged to share in Filipino culture.
 While resilience has led the country on, the Filipino people uphold the family – as is customary in Asian culture.
 Family always comes first and is often a person’s source of pride.